official-stockfish/Stockfish/README.md

   * Copying.txt, a text file containing the GNU General Public License version 3.

-  * src, a subdirectory containing the full source code, including a Makefile that can be used to compile Stockfish on Unix-like systems.
+  * src, a subdirectory containing the full source code.

 To use the NNUE evaluation an additional data file with neural network parameters needs to be downloaded.
 The filename for the default set can be found as the default